CPS-Cornell/course/docs/labs/Lab0/Lab0.md

 3. Implement the following pseudocode in both environments:
 ```
 Loop through a set duration (e.g., 10 seconds
-  Initilize a counter
+  Initialize a counter
-  While the time is less than the durration
+  While the time is less than the duration
     Calculate the brightness of the led
     Set the PWM duty cycle to the calculated value
     Increment the counter